Pituitary gland tumours

 Cells within the brain normally grow in an orderly and controlled way.
 But if for some reason this order is disrupted, the cells continue to divide and form a lump or tumour.

-A tumour can be either benign or malignant.
+A tumour can be either benign (non-cancerous) or malignant (cancerous).
 Although a benign tumour can continue to grow, the cells do not spread from the original site.
 In a malignant tumour, the cells can invade and destroy surrounding tissue and may spread to other parts of the brain.

-Almost all tumours of the pituitary gland are benign and do not spread.
+Almost all tumours of the pituitary gland are non-cancerous and do not spread.
 They are sometimes called adenomas.

 Pituitary tumours are either secreting (producing hormones) or non-secreting tumours (not producing hormones).
 Secreting tumours can release excess amounts of any of the pituitary hormones, and are named after the hormone that’s being overproduced, for example a prolactin-secreting tumour.